With our 22 years of experience, we thought we’d share our expertise and create the perfect Driving Theory Test revision plan for you to follow.

 The complete guide to our Driving Theory Test revision plan

-Theory Test revision plan - the Practise Mode
+Driving Theory Test revision plan - the Practice Mode

-This is where we advise you to start using the Driving Theory Test 4 in 1 App - with lots of practise questions!
+You should start your revision with lots of practice questions!
 Follow the steps below and you’ll be amazed how quickly you’ll advance.

 - Select the vehicle question bank you would like to revise from for your Theory Test.